-This chapter shows how to place cement fillings first, and then explains how to place permanent fillings using ART.
-It does not explain how to use a dental drill because most readers do not have the expensive equipment needed.
-Remember that many people can benefit from the extra time that a temporary filling gives them before they get a permanent filling.
+This chapter shows how to place cement fillings first and then explains how to place permanent fillings using Atraumatic Restorative Treatment.
+It does not explain how to use a dental drill.
+Have an experienced dentist train you to use a dental drill if you need to learn how.